yueyueaa/kubebuilder/README.md

 make docker-build docker-push IMG=<some-registry>/yueyuea:tag
 ```

+Tips:
+- If you use `bash k3d.sh` create cluster, your registry is `localhost:5000`
+- If you can't use make docker-build and make docker-push, you can use `make ko-image` to quickly build image (https://ko.build/)

 3. Deploy the controller to the cluster with the image specified by `IMG`:

 ```sh
 make deploy IMG=<some-registry>/yueyuea:tag
 ```

+Tips:
+- To make it easier to package and deploy controller/operator to the cluster, you can use `make all`, then you can apply yaml to cluster

 ### Uninstall CRDs
 To delete the CRDs from the cluster: